initbrain/Python-Wi-Fi-Positioning-System/README.md

 Python Wi-Fi Positioning System
 ===============================

-This script use the Google Maps Geolocation API.
+This script use the Google Geolocation API.
 It was tested on GNU/Linux (require `iw`), OpenBSD (use `ifconfig`) and Mac OS X (require `airport`).
 Special thanks go to contributors!